 |Duration||3 hours||2 hours|

 |Number of attempts||5 attempts||7 attempts|

 |Pattern- Reading & Writing||Longer passages with multiple questions per passage||Shorter passages with one question per passage|

 |Pattern- Mathematics||Calculators allowed only for specific sections||Built-in Desmos calculators allowed for the full section|

 |Results||Receive results in a few weeks||Receive results in a few days|

 Several colleges in the UK & US have eliminated the mandate of submitting SAT Scores by making their application process “Test-Optional”.
-It is completely on you to either submit SAT scores or to skip this option for admissions in 2022.
+It is completely on you to either submit SAT scores or skip it for admissions in 2022.

-As the covid situations are becoming back to normal, the Indian students can now take the SAT Exam for Dec 2021 or 2022 through dedicated test centers.
-The SAT has also discontinued SAT Subject Test & SAT Optional Essay from 2021.
+As the covid situation is reverting back to normal, Indian students can take the SAT Exam for Dec 2021 or 2022 through dedicated test centres.
+The SAT has also discontinued SAT Subject Test & SAT Optional Essay since 2021.

 Why take SAT Exam